 Fearing God means having respect for Him and obeying Him.
 It means that you acknowledge Him to be your Creator and thus to have the right to be your Lord.
 It means that you act out of reverence for Him.

 In the Old Testament, a clear connection is made between fearing God and keeping His commands and serving Him: “And now, Israel, what does the Lord your God require of you, but to fear the Lord your God, to walk in all His ways, to love him, to serve the Lord your God with all your heart and with all your soul” (Deuteronomy 10:12).
 See also Deuteronomy 4:10 and Deuteronomy 6:2.

 Fearing God in the New Testament

 So what will happen to us if we don’t fear God?
 He has the right to judge us.
-Do not defy Him, but acknowledge Him as your Creator, Saviour and Lord.
-Give over your life to Him, live it out of reverence to Him and be saved from condemnation.
+Do not defy Him, but acknowledge Him as your Creator, Savior, and Lord.
+Give over your life to Him, live it out of reverence to Him, and be saved from condemnation.